microsoft/MicroHack/03-Azure/01-05-SAP/02_SAP_Teams_Integration_with_GenAI/Readme.md

 The following diagram illustrates how these components work together to provide a seamless SAP and Teams integration experience.

 ![image](Images/architecture.png)

-Further resources:<BR>
-This MicroHack is based on the Blog Post [SAP & Teams Integration with Copilot Studio and Generative AI](https://techcommunity.microsoft.com/blog/sapapplications/sap--teams-integration-with-copilot-studio-and-generative-ai/4213260), which you can find further resources!

 ## **Objectives:**
 After completing this MicroHack you will: